Conflux-Chain/conflux-developer-site/docs/introduction/en/basics.md

 * `to`: A address indicating the transaction receiver.
 * `nonce`: A scalar value equal to the number of previously sent transactions.
-* `gasPrice`: A scalar value indicating the number of Drip to be paid per unit of gas that is consumed as a result of the execution of T.
+* `gasPrice`: A scalar value indicating the number of Drip to be paid per unit of gas that is consumed as a result of the execution of transaction.
-* `gas`: A scalar value indicating the total amount of gas paid for the cost of the execution of T. This is paid up-front, before any actual computation is done, and may not be increased or refunded later.
+* `gas`: A scalar value indicating the total amount of gas paid for the cost of the execution of transaction.
+This is paid up-front, before any actual computation is done, and may not be increased or refunded later.
 It is the transaction sender’s responsibility to avoid any extravagance caused by an unnecessarily high gasLimit.
-* `value`: A scalar value equal to the amount of Drip that the transactions sender wants to transfer to the recipient, i.e. the account specified in T or the newly created contract.
+* `value`: A scalar value equal to the amount of Drip that the transactions sender wants to transfer to the recipient, i.e. the account specified in transaction or the newly created contract.
-* `storageLimit`: A scalar value indicating the maximum increment of storage used in the execution of T, measured in bytes.
+* `storageLimit`: A scalar value indicating the maximum increment of storage used in the execution of transaction, measured in bytes.
-* `epochHeight`: A scalar value specifying the range of epochs where T can be executed.
-Such that T can only be executed between the epochs of [Te − 100000, Te + 100000].
+* `epochHeight`: A scalar value specifying the range of epochs where transaction can be executed.
+Such that transaction can only be executed between the epochs of [Te − 100000, Te + 100000].
-* `chainId`: A binary chain id indicating where T is intended to be executed.
+* `chainId`: A binary chain id indicating where transaction is intended to be executed.
 * `data`: A byte array specifying the input data of the message call to an existing contract.
-* `v`, `r`, `s`: Corresponding fields of the recoverable ECDSA signature of T.
+* `v`, `r`, `s`: Corresponding fields of the recoverable ECDSA signature of transaction.

 ### Transaction's stage